Call for Abstracts & Travel Awards

 - an overview of a proposed or in-progress basic science or clinical/translational research project for poster presentation (for research trainees, including PhD candidates)

-Note: Completed research projects or clinical series should be submitted through the general Diabetes Canada/CSEM abstract submission route.
+Note: Completed research projects or clinical series should be submitted through the general Diabetes Canada/CSEM abstract submission route (link to follow).

-When: During the 22nd CSEM/Diabetes Canada Professional Conference and Annual Meetings in Winnipeg, MB.
+When: During the 23rd CSEM/Diabetes Canada Professional Conference and Annual Meetings in Calgary, AB.
 Exact time to be announced.

-How: Read the Abstract Submission Guidelines for Clinical Vignettes and Research Projects.
-Then submit your abstract before August 18, 2019 (midnight ET).
+How: Read the 2020 CSEM Abstract Submission Guidelines for Resident Clinical Vignettes and Research Projects.
+Then submit your abstract (link to follow) before September 7, 2020 (midnight ET).

 Why: Great fun, stimulating discussion, good practice, professional development, as well as the chance to win a Dr. Sonia Salisbury Award for the oral session, and either the Dr. John Dupré Award or the Dr. Charles Hollenberg Award for the poster sessions!